 Concepts taught in the fifth grade book include basic operations and whole number computation, decimals and fractions, word problems, geometry (area and volume), and customary and metric measurement.
 Concepts for those in the accelerated program will cover the sixth grade standards which include fraction/decimal/percent conversions, ratios, equations and expressions, equalities and inequalities, geometry (area, volume and surface area), and statistical measures.

 Science content includes the study of energy forms (thermal, chemical, electrical, sound), weather, astronomy, body systems, and amphibians.
 Throughout the year an emphasis is placed on developing reading skills for nonfiction resources, understanding vocabulary, and experiencing STEM activities to reinforce content and an introduction to science research.
+Students also begin to transition from memorization to application of the material learned in class.

 The students study geographic regions of North America and South America.
 Students focus on United States History covering Early America through the Revolutionary War.